Proof Normalisation in a Logic Identifying Isomorphic Propositions: Introduction

-Hence, this rule introduces the expected non-determinism.
-Indeed, in the particular case where $A$ happens to be equal to $B$, then both $\ve s$ and $\ve t$ have type $A$ and $\pi_A(\ve s + \ve t)$ reduces both to $\ve s$ and to $\ve t$.
-Notice that although this reduction rule is non-deterministic, it preserves typing.
-This can be summarised by the slogan {\em ``the subject reduction property is more important than the uniqueness of results''}~\cite{DowekJiangIC11}.
+This rule makes reduction non-deterministic.
+Indeed, in the particular case where $A$ happens to be equal to $B$, then both $\ve s$ and $\ve t$ have type $A$ and $\pi_A(\ve s \times \ve t)$ reduces both to $\ve s$ and to $\ve t$.
+Notice that, although this reduction rule is non-deterministic, it preserves typing, like the calculus developed in \cite{DowekJiangIC11}, where the reduction is non-deterministic, but verifies subject reduction.